Parthiba-Mukhopadhyay/hand_gesture_media_player/README.md

 ## Usage

-1. Launch the hand gesture controlled media player by running the main script:
+1. Launch the hand gesture controlled media player by running the media_palyer script:

    ```shell
    python media_player.py
    ```

 2. Position your hand in front of the camera and perform the hand gestures to control the media playback.
-   [1 for move forward, 2 for move backward, 3 for volume increase, 4 for volume decrease and 5 to play or pause]
+   <br>[1 for move forward, 2 for move backward, 3 for volume increase, 4 for volume decrease and 5 to play or pause starting with your index finger]

 3. The media player interface will display the current status and respond to your hand gestures accordingly.

-4. Customize the hand gestures by modifying the gesture recognition configuration file.